Be a role model for your child: have regular checkups, eat healthy, exercise, wear a bicycle helmet, use your seat belt, and don't smoke.

 Put babies to sleep on their backs until they can turn over by themselves.

-Keep a list of emergency phone numbers handy, including your local emergency medical services (EMS), your child's healthcare provider, police, and fire departments, and your local poison center.
+Keep a list of emergency phone numbers handy, including your local emergency medical services (EMS), your child's healthcare provider, police and fire departments, and your local poison center.

 Learn about your child's school, friends, and environment.
-Be on the lookout for unsafe behaviors and be ready to intervene if they happen.
+Be on the lookout for unsafe behaviors, and be ready to intervene if they happen.

 Teach your child how to dial 911 or your local EMS system in case of an emergency.
+When age appropriate, help your child memorize their first and last name, your first and last name, your address, and your telephone number.

 Teach your child how to be safe—at home, at school, and with play and sports activities.

-Keep a well-stocked first-aid kit handy at home and in the car.
+Keep a well-stocked first aid kit handy at home and in the car.

-Make sure sitters and other childcare providers know the appropriate safety and first-aid measures to take in the event of an emergency.
+Make sure sitters and other child-care providers know the appropriate safety and first aid measures to take in the event of an emergency.

 If you have a backyard pool, make sure it is fenced with a four-sided fence at least 4 feet tall with a self-closing gate.
+Consider locking the gate and adding alarms.